qua-platform/qua-libs/Tutorials/intro-to-timing/readme.md

 4. Two pulses from different elements with align command (non-deterministic case).
 ![timing_in_qu](timing_example4.png "Two pulses from different elements with align command (non-deterministic case")

-If we play the two elements on the same plot and zoom in to the area where one element ends and the other starts we can see a gap between them.
+If we zoom in to the area where one element ends and the other starts we can see a gap between them.
 ![timing_in_qu](timing_example4b.png "Two pulses from different elements with align command (non-deterministic case")

 **Note**: